Early mechanical

 Human society did not yet need such devices and the technologies, needed for

-such mass production, have not been developed yet.
+such mass production, have not been yet been perfected.
 In the middle of the 19th century,

 with the industrial revolution, technological obstacles were overcome.
 More and